tombeesley/lupsr/README.md

 <!-- badges: end -->

-**lupsr** is a collection of tutorials in data manipulation and statistics.
+**lupsr** is a package that contains a collection of tutorials in data manipulation and statistics.
 It is written primarily for students in the Psychology Department at Lancaster University.
-Much of the content in **lupsr** is written with the package “learnr” which provides interactive exercises that can be run either within the R Studio IDE or in a local web browser.
+The content in **lupsr** is written with the package “learnr”, which provides interactive exercises that can be run either within the R Studio IDE or in a local web browser.
 No knowledge of programming concepts or R / R Studio is required to get started with the tuition.
 Follow the installation and usage below to get started.